Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

 To produce an atomic overlay, first set the correct alloy type under *Column characterization* -> *Alloy*.
 Next, select a column that is inside the Al-matrix, and manually set its species to Al. This will act as a kind of \'seed\' column.
-Then, while said column is still selected, hit *start* and select *full column characterization*.
+Then, while said column is still selected, hit *start* and select *0 - full column characterization*.
 The algorithm might take anywhere between 1-15 mins, depending on several factors.

 ..
 Note::